Off-Road Navigation via Implicit Neural Representation of Terrain Traversability: Simulation Experiments

-We compare against one geometry-based and one traction-based baseline.
-For the geometry-based method, we implement a RoadRunner-style method \cite{frey2024roadrunner}: geometric risk factors (step size, slope, curvature) are fused via Conditional Value at Risk (CVaR) to form a risk map, which is then used by an MPPI controller.
+We evaluate \texttt{TRAIL} against two end-to-end navigation systems that include perception, planning, and control: \texttt{Geometry} and \texttt{WayFASTER}.
+These comparisons therefore reflect full navigation performance (success rate, execution time, etc.).
+For \texttt{Geometry}, we implement a method inspired by STEP \cite{fan2021step} and RoadRunner \cite{frey2024roadrunner}: geometric risk factors (step size, slope, curvature) are fused via Conditional Value at Risk (CVaR) to form a risk map, which is then used by an MPPI controller.
 Our implementation uses our encoder and the WayFASTER decoder \cite{gasparino2024wayfaster} due to lack of publicly available code.
 We refer to this baseline as \texttt{Geometry}.
 For the traction-based baseline, we use WayFASTER \cite{gasparino2024wayfaster} with its released network architecture\footnote{\url{https://github.com/matval/wayfaster}}, paired with an MPPI controller following the formulation in the original paper.
 We implemented both MPPI controllers by adapting a public PyTorch-based codebase\footnote{\url{https://github.com/UM-ARM-Lab/pytorch_mppi}}.
-We use a horzion $N=20$ with a time step of $dt=0.1\si{\second}$.
+We use a horzion $N=20$ with a time step of $dt=0.1\si{\second}$.\\